Fatihayoz/ui-ux-design-homework/planning/interview/notes.md

 The most important thing for Fatih is his family.
 In his free time he likes to walk in parks and gardens and old part of the city and he enjoys a lot walking with his son.

-Fatih says that it is not easy to start a new life in another country: waiting for documents to be prepared, learning new language, using English instead of his mothertongue, thinking of the future job.
+Fatih says that it is not easy to start a new life in another country: waiting for documents to be prepared, learning new language, using English instead of his mothertongue, considering of the future job.